How One Machinist Started Big in CNC Metal Machining and Went Micro

 When I got my start as a machinist 25 years ago, it was a very different world than what we see in CNC metal cutting services today, where the parts (and the tools) are getting ever smaller and the requirements, ever more demanding.
 Even 10 years ago, if someone had asked me if I’d be doing micro-machining, I would have said “Absolutely not!
 It’s TOO small, too finicky, too much of a headache.”
-But then I came to work at Metal Cutting Corporation, and my life — and my perspective on precision machining services — changed substantially.
+But then I came to work at Metal Cutting Corporation, and my life — and my perspective on high precision machining services — changed substantially.

 Here I am, having the time of my life and loving the challenges that come with micro-machining at a top CNC metal cutting company.
-So, what was so different when I transitioned from machining parts 6’ (182.88 cm) long to working at a shop that routinely makes parts that are 6 mm (0.236”) or even shorter?
+So, what was so different when I transitioned from machining parts 6’ (182.88 cm) long to working at a shop that routinely makes small machined parts that are 6 mm (0.236”) or even shorter?

-Tighter Tolerances and More Challenging Deburring
+Machining Small Parts with Tighter Tolerances and More Challenging Deburring

 At Metal Cutting, 99% of the parts we make are so small that we have to inspect them under a microscope or a loupe to be sure certain features are within the tolerance the customer asked for, look good, and are burr-free.
-As a rule, tolerances are much tighter when making small parts, and deburring is more challenging due to the difficulty of accessing the very tiny features of the parts.
+As a rule, tolerances are much tighter when machining small parts, and deburring is more challenging due to the difficulty of accessing the very tiny features of the parts.
 How do you deburr a part with a diameter almost as small as a human hair?

 In this micro-world, achieving tight tolerances and deburring might seem like the biggest challenges when transitioning from cutting large parts to cutting parts that are very small.
 However, here in the Metal Cutting shop, I quickly learned we had our own “secrets” that enable us to hold very tight tolerances and make deburring easier than I could have imagined, coming from a world of large parts.